Cities near Pompeii

 Getting to Sorrento

 In this case, the most common route is the Circumvesuviana from Pompei Scavi-Villa dei Misteri to Sorrento station (town center, facing Piazza Angelina Lauro) in 30-40 minutes for €2.60.
-Trains depart every 30 minutes.
-The Campania Express offers the same route in 25 minutes for €4 with greater comfort.
+Trains depart every 20-30 minutes.
+The Campania Express runs the same route with greater comfort and reduced time, but with limited schedules and variable prices (approx. €4-15 per journey).

 Driving takes 33 minutes (26 km), but parking in Sorrento is limited and expensive (€3-5+ per hour).
 During high season, traffic on roads to Sorrento can add significant time to the journey.